 Neither war, occupation, nor being arrested by the Gestapo could make Truus stop her resistance work.

-All throughout the war, she continued to do everything in her power to help children in need.
+Throughout the war, she continued to do everything in her power to help children in need.

-Overlooked for decades, Truus Wijsmuller is finally beginning to get the recognition she deserves.
+Despite being overlooked for decades, Truus Wijsmuller is finally beginning to get the recognition she deserves.

 What are your thoughts on Truus Wijsmuller?
-Tell us in the comments below!
+Tell us in the comments below.

-Feature Image: Ron Kroon (ANEFO)/Wikimedia Commons/CC1.0
+Featured Image: Ron Kroon (ANEFO)/Wikimedia Commons/CC1.0

 Thank you for highlighting the story of this amazing woman.
 She should be more widely known, and celebrated, so pieces like this are very important to keep her name alive.
 I was not aware of her at all until reading this item and I am so impressed and awed by her bravery and dedication to making the world a better place.
 May her memory be a blessing.